 - Replace your old and inefficient boiler with a central heating system.

 Any changes will inevitably cost money, but it could reduce running costs and also put you in a good position to comply with any future changes.
+If you are currently preparing a property for the start of a tenancy, ready our 7 Insider Tips To Help Landlords Make More Money.

 What If You Can’t Afford To Make The Necessary Improvements?